Getting Started with Thermal Energy Networks

 Make a list of the buildings in your city or town center or a local area with a variety of buildings.
 Look for:

-Is there a larger municipal building that could be a first project and foundation of a network?
+Is there a larger municipal building that could be a first project and the foundation for a network?

 Are plans underway or in early stages to improve infrastructure or add new developments?